directus/directus/docs/extensions/creating-extensions.md

 The folder created by the utility is in fact an npm package.
 It comes with a few pre-installed packages depending on the extension type and the language you chose.
 The most important one is `@directus/extensions-sdk`.
-This package includes a CLI, which allows you to build your extension and to scaffold additional extensions, and it provides Typescript helpers and other utilities.
+This package includes a CLI, which allows you to build your extension and to scaffold additional extensions, Typescript helpers, and other utilities.

 Inside the created folder there is a `src/` folder.
 This folder contains the entrypoint of your extension.
 If you write additional source files, they should go into this folder.